pietervankeer/pietervankeer/README.md

 ## I'm a Developer and Student!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m a student at [HoGent][https://www.hogent.be/]
-- 👯 I’m looking to learn from other content creators
+- 👯 I’m looking to learn more about webdevelopment
 - 🥅 2020 Goals: To be more productive on Github.
-- ⚡ Fun fact: I love to mountainbike and creating websites
+- ⚡ Fun fact: I love to mountainbike and I have a tractor

 ### Connect with me: